 Android and iOS are leading platforms in UI and UX design, so cross-platform PWA will never provide you with the Native app performance.
 As Native apps are built using the core programming language of a specific platform they provide users with convenient navigation and great working speed.
 However, PWA can give to your audience an app-like experience and more responsive design compared to regular web sites.
 It also delivers content to users faster thanks to service workers.

 Android and iOS applications allow you to implement more specific features.
 For example, PWA is useless if Bluetooth capabilities like geofencing are crucial.
 Native apps easily connect with various phone features like camera, contacts, calendar and so on.
 PWA has some restrictions similar to web sites that means you can make just several connections through API like social media logins.
 Native apps also win in terms of security, as they allow to build a number of security measures like multi-factor verification and certificate pinning.

 PWA development is more cost-effective in comparison to Native apps thanks to cross-platform ability.
 If you already have a website you want to transform into PWA, it can be configured with the help of specific tools instead of development from scratch.
 Apps’ overflowing in the markets has led to high competition reducing the likelihood of your app to be noticed.
 With PWA you don’t have to submit the application in store and waste time for its approval.

-The choice between PWA and Native apps development should be done considering the feature set that your software needs to cover and the audience you want to reach.
+The choice PWA vs react Native apps development should be done considering the feature set that your software needs to cover and the audience you want to reach.
 Exposit engineers can provide you with the most suitable software solution for your business.